 The top option will most likely be English (United States).
 Click this and select Options.

 Then select Add a Keyboard and English QWERTY.

 Next you will need to remove the English (United States) option, so the only one left is United Kingdom.

 Windows will now apply the English keyboard as default, even though the region is set to US.
 This is the simplest way to make Windows use the correct keyboard, after 1803 causes this issue.

-We send out our best how-tos, cyber security advice and business tech tips in our monthly email bulletin.
+We send out our latest and best how-tos, cyber security advice and business tech tips in our monthly email bulletin.